 For ensuring global justice in an unequal state-system, Rawls proposes the 'duty of assistance'.
 There is no doubt that the state-units of this globe are uneven in terms of development: while one is developed and strong the others are less developed and weak.
 Rawls observes, "I believe that the causes of the wealth of a people and the forms it takes lie in their political culture and in the religious, philosophical, and moral traditions that support the basic structure of their political and social institutions, as well as in the industriousness and cooperative talents of its members, all supported by their political virtue."
-So, to Rawls, it is as if a natural propensity found in some states but this 'lack of political and cultural traditions, the human capital and knowhow, and, often, the material and technological resources needed to be well-ordered.'
-In such case, the well-ordered people should assist these "burdened societies" till their transformation intowell-ordered societies.
+So, to Rawls, it is as if a natural propensity found in some states but this 'lack of political and cultural traditions, the human capital and know-how, and, often, the material and technological resources needed to be well-ordered.'
+In such case, the well-ordered societies.
 He further believes that the global difference principle cannot be applied across the states marked with different stages of development.